spinnaker/spinnaker.github.io/community/releases/release-manager-runbook/index.md

     > `/giphy #caption "Spinnaker {VERSION} has been released!" gif search query`

 1. Approve the spinnaker-announce email (link will come in email).
-You can approve the message here: https://groups.google.com/forum/#!pendingmsg/spinnaker-announce
+You can approve the message in the [spinnaker-announce group](https://groups.google.com/forum/#!pendingmsg/spinnaker-announce).

 ## Release minor-version Halyard